massoncheg/forgejo-docs/docs/admin/config-cheat-sheet.md

 ## Log (`log`)

+When configuring logging, also consult the detailed [logging documentation](../logging-documentation/).

 - `ROOT_PATH`: **\<empty\>**: Root path for log files.
 - `MODE`: **console**: Logging mode.
 For multiple modes, use a comma to separate values.
 You can configure each mode in per mode log subsections `[log.writer-mode-name]`.
 - `LEVEL`: **Info**: General log level. \[Trace, Debug, Info, Warn, Error, Critical, Fatal, None\]